popphylotools/mvMapper/README.md

 The export_to_webapp function in adegenet combines data from a DAPC object with location information and supplementary data.
 The resulting data structure can be easily output as a CSV which is taken as input to our web app.

 In this example, we run our analysis to get an active DAPC object in R called `dapc1`.
 We also read in location information from `localities.csv`.
-These are combined using the export_to_webapp function and the result is output as `mvmapper_input.csv`.
+These are combined using the export_to_webapp function and the result is output as `rosenbergData.csv`.

 This localities file can include additional columns of information which will be ingested and displayed within the web app (e.g. host, sex, morphological characteristics, etc.).